FlorinaMt/The_Secret_Garden/README.md

 Implement at least one extra feature/functionality to each object.

 ### Extra functionality:
-- net turning around depending on cursor's moving direction
+- *net* turning around depending on cursor's moving direction
-- buttlerfly moving in the basket when clicked
+- *buttlerfly* moving in the basket when clicked
--
+- *water drops* make puddle splash when they reach the visible edge of the window